Breaker Morant (film): Witton's death date

 The movie states that Witton died in 1943.
 In reality, he died of complications after suffering a heart attack on 14 August 1942.

+Reception

 Critical response

 Rotten Tomatoes gave Breaker Morant a 100% approval rating, based on 23 reviews, with an average score of 8.39/10.

 The film also stirred debate on the legacy of the trial with its pacifist theme.
 D. L. Kershen wrote "Breaker Morant tells the story of the court martial of Harry Morant, Peter Handcock, and George Witton in South Africa in 1902.
 Yet, its overriding theme is that "war is evil".
-Breaker Morant is a beautiful antiwar statement — a plea for the end of the intrigues and crimes that war entails".
+Breaker Morant is a beautiful antiwar statement – a plea for the end of the intrigues and crimes that war entails".